JosephDuffy/josephduffy.co.uk/data/posts/mapping-optional-binding-to-bool.md

 date: 2020-12-27T13:03:42Z
 ---

-When displaying an alert in SwiftUI, if the value used to calculate whether the alert show be presented is both `Optional` and does not conform to `Identifiable`<sup>1</sup> it is often recommended to create an sync a separate flag, similar to:
+When displaying an alert in SwiftUI, if the value used to calculate whether the alert is presented is both `Optional` and does not conform to `Identifiable`<sup>1</sup> it is often recommended to use a separate flag, similar to:

 ```swift
 struct ContentView: View {